nethoundsh/hashchecker/README.md

 - **VirusTotal lookup** — queries the VirusTotal v3 API and reports malicious/suspicious/undetected/harmless engine counts, reputation score, and threat classification.
 - **Direct hash lookup** — pass a 64-character hex string instead of a file path to look up a hash you already have.
 - **Directory scanning** — point it at a directory to scan all regular files (symlinks are skipped).
 Use `-r` for recursive scanning with automatic skipping of common non-essential directories (`.git`, `node_modules`, `__pycache__`, `vendor`, etc.).
+- **File filtering** — narrow which files get scanned with glob patterns (`-include`, `-exclude`) and size limits (`-min-size`, `-max-size`).
+Filters are applied before hashing, so excluded files don't waste CPU or API quota.
-- **Free-tier rate limiting** — the `-free` flag enforces a 15-second delay between API calls to stay within VirusTotal's free API limit (4 requests/minute).
+- **Rate limiting** — the `-free` flag enforces VirusTotal's free-tier limit (4 requests/minute), or use `-rate N` for custom pacing.
+Uses a token-bucket limiter with random jitter to avoid bot detection.
 - **Colored output** — malicious results in red, suspicious in yellow, clean in green.
 Disable with `-no-color` or the `NO_COLOR` environment variable.
 - **JSON output** — use `-o json` for NDJSON (one JSON object per line), suitable for piping into `jq` or other tools.
 - **Result caching** — caches VirusTotal results locally (`~/.cache/hashchecker/results.json`) to avoid redundant API calls.
 Cached results expire after 7 days by default.
-Control with `--no-cache`, `--refresh`, and `--cache-age`.
+Control with `-no-cache`, `-refresh`, and `-cache-age`.
+Cache writes are atomic (write to temp file, then rename) to prevent corruption.
 - **Scriptable exit codes** — exit 0 for clean, 1 for errors, 2 when malicious files are detected.

 ## Prerequisites